Log: Observations on Architecture and the Contemporary CityCynthia Davidson

 Chicago, Illinois 60610

-The Log "protagonists," or editorial board, includes Denise Bratton, an architectural editor and writer based in Los Angeles; Tina Di Carlo, an architectural curator and writer based in London and Oslo; Catherine Ingraham, professor of architecture at Pratt Institute and a writer and critic in New York; Julie Rose, a translator (from the French) and writer based in Sydney, Australia; and Sarah Whiting, dean of the Rice University School of Architecture and an architect, writer, and critic based in Houston.
+The Log "protagonists," or editorial board, are Tina Di Carlo, an architectural curator and writer based in London and Oslo; Todd Gannon, an architect, writer, curator, and professor at SCI-Arc in LA; Catherine Ingraham, professor of architecture at Pratt Institute and a writer and critic in New York; Manuel Orazi, an architecture editor and professor of architecture theory at Ascoli Piceno, Italy; Julie Rose, a translator of French and writer based in Sydney; and Sarah Whiting, dean of the Rice University School of Architecture and an architect, writer, and critic based in Houston.
+Log managing editor Chelsea Spencer, who joined Log in 2014, is originally from Atlanta and recently graduated from Harvard’s GSD with a master’s degree in design studies.

-The mission of the Anyone Corporation, founded in 1990, is to advance the knowledge and understanding of architecture and its relationships to the general culture through international conferences, public seminars, and publications that erode boundaries between disciplines and cultures.
+Anyone Corporation, founded in 1990, is a non-profit organization dedicated to advancing the knowledge and understanding of architecture and its relationships to the general culture through international conferences, public seminars, and publications that erode boundaries between disciplines and cultures.

 Copyright © 2008–2017 Graham Foundation.
 All rights reserved.